AtomMaterialUI/material-theme-docs/docs/configuration/features-settings.md

 ### Project Frame Colors

 This feature has been inspired by the Visual Studio Code plugin [Unique Window Colors](https://marketplace.visualstudio.com/items?itemName=stuart.unique-window-colors).
-Its concept is to provide a better visualization of your opened projects by adding a colored stripe on top of each window, with an unique color automatically generated from the **project name**!
+Its concept is to provide a better visualization of your opened projects by adding a colored stripe on top of each window, with a unique color automatically generated from the **project name**!

 {% include figure.html content="/screens/projectFrame.png" caption="Project Frame Colors" %}